Samsung/TizenRT/docs/HowToConfirmNetworkPorting.md

 Please refer to [iperf](https://iperf.fr) for more details.

 ### How to Use iperf
-Assumming successful LwIP loading on the system, TCP/UDP throughput can be measured by using iperf3.
+Assuming successful LwIP loading on the system, TCP/UDP throughput can be measured by using iperf3.
 To enable iperf, do the following:
 1. Execute the dbuild.sh script with the menuconfig option.
 	```